Ship breaking: The Basel Convention

 When the European Commission attempted to apply the WSR to end-of-life ships, it encountered numerous obstacles and evasion.
 This is because, in enforcing the Ban Amendment, the European Waste WSR considers it illegal to recycle any ship that has started its last voyage from a European Union port in Bangladesh, China, India, or Pakistan, regardless of the flag the ship flies.
 These four non-OECD countries have consistently recycled around 95% of the world's tonnage.
 In fact, according to a study conducted by the European Commission in 2011, at least 91% of ships covered by the WSR disobeyed or circumvented its requirements.
 The European Commission admitted publicly that enforcing its own Waste Shipment Regulation to recycle ships had not been successful.
-The commission, unable to wait for the HKC to take effect, began developing new legislation to regulate the recycling of European-flagged ships.
+The commission, unable to wait for the Hong Kong Convention (HKC) to take effect, began developing new legislation to regulate the recycling of European-flagged ships.
 This led the European Commission in 2012 to propose the development of a new European Regulation on Ship Recycling.